sebastian-zieba/PACMAN/joss/paper.md

 (Maybe discuss advantage of space based data? no systematics because no atmosphere, no atmosphere so no absorption in uv and water bands and no strong IR background)

-Here we present PACMAN, an end-to-end pipeline developed to reduce and analyze HST/WFC3 data.
+Here we present `PACMAN`, an end-to-end pipeline developed to reduce and analyze HST/WFC3 data.
 The foundation of the pipeline has been already used in numerous publications [e.g.,; @Kreidberg2014a; @Kreidberg2018] and these papers have already accumulated hundreds of citations.